schnidrig/libvirt-exporter/README.md

 And then forked again from https://github.com/rumanzo/libvirt_exporter_improved and rewritten.
 Implemented meta metrics and more info about disks, interfaces and domain.

+Then forked once more from https://github.com/AlexZzz/libvirt-exporter.
+Added an Openstack project-name filter, allowing for the exclusion of rally-projects etc.
+Also added labels from the meta metrics to all metrics allowing for ad hoc filters in grafana.

 This repository provides code for a Prometheus metrics exporter for [libvirt](https://libvirt.org/).
 This exporter connects to any libvirt daemon and exports per-domain metrics related to CPU, memory,